mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Debugging

 Sometimes the schema diffing might not work as expected and will produce unwanted queries.
 Often this is a problem with how you set up the `columnType` or `default/defaultRaw` options of your properties.
-You can use `MIKRO_ORM_CLI_VERBOSE` env var to enable verbose logging of the CLI, which in turn enables both the underlying queries used to extract the current schema, as well as logs in the `SchemaComparator` which should help you understand why the ORM sees two columns as different (and what particular options are different).
+You can use the `MIKRO_ORM_CLI_VERBOSE` environment variable to enable verbose logging of the CLI.
+This, in turn, enables logging of both the underlying queries used to extract the current schema and the logs in the `SchemaComparator`, which should help you understand why the ORM sees two columns as different and what particular options are different.

 > Debugging issues with migrations is easier when you use `schema:update`, as you skip the Migrator layer on top of it and test the actual layer where those problems occur.